An all too familiar addiction

 Like many writers, I too share the ubiquitous affection for stationery.
 I usually manage to show some control, talking sternly to myself about budgetary constraints and the evils of impulse buying.
 Recently however, I had a major lapse.
-On seeing the note 'BUY MECHANICAL PENCILS!!!' in my notebook, I frivolously indulged myself in a bulk pack of 40!
-I insist this is a creative revelation.
+I frivolously indulged myself in a bulk pack of 40.
+However, I insist this is a creative revelation.

 Potent magic lies within the humble mechanical pencil.
-They are probably the most appealing of all my various stationery accoutrements.
-Though they have a multitude of colleagues with whom to vie for position, they are the only items in my possession that also act as a punctual muse (because they're guaranteed to turn up late, or not at all).
+Though they have a multitude of colleagues with whom to vie for position, they are the only writing items in my possession that also act as a punctual muse (because they're guaranteed to turn up late, or not at all).

 The pure sensory experience of writing with a mechanical pencil seems to stimulate creativity.
 The more of the action I undertake, the more the ideas flow.
 The activity of writing enabling writing.
 Even if the 'titch' starts slowly and intermittently, it soon reaches a crescendo of frantic 'titch, titch, titching' and suddenly we are away!

 This phenomenon isn't limited to writing.
 How often do you reach for a pen or pencil when you are talking on the phone, or speaking to people?
 What is it about holding this writing instrument that gives us the power to engage?

 Neuroscience is happy to endorse the mechanical pencil - immediate muse theory.
 Well, I may be paraphrasing here, but many studies have demonstrated the powerful effect that writing by hand has on the brain.
 More fine motor skills are involved when handwriting activating more areas of the brain.
 Brain scans demonstrate proof of this when compared to brain scans of a person who is typing.
 Writing by hand results in activation of learning pathways, stimulation of ideas and creativity, improved memory and uptake of information.